lostatc/retain-sync/docs/zielen.1.rst

 **zielen** is a program that distributes files between a local and remote directory based on how frequently they're accessed with the intent of conserving disk space.
-This remote directory can be on a separate hard drive or a seprate machine entirely (using ssh).
+This remote directory can be on a separate hard drive or a separate machine entirely (using ssh).
 Files are prioritized based on how frequently and recently they've been accessed as well as the file size.
 The highest-priority files are kept in the local directory for quick access, while lower priority files are moved to the remote directory to conserve disk space.